taylorshelton/academic/content/home/advising.md

 +++

-I currently serve as advisor to a number of graduate and undergraduate students in the Department of Geosciences.
-My graduate students’ work generally focuses on combining human geography and GIS in order to understand (and challenge) social and spatial inequalities.
+__Prospective Students:__

+I am currently recruiting two M.S. students for fully-funded assistantships to work under my supervision here at the Department of Geosciences at Georgia State, beginning in either the Spring or Fall of 2021.
+One assistantship is a full-time research assistantship, while the other is split evenly between a research and teaching assistantship.
+I am particularly interested in recruiting students who wish to work across the boundaries of critical human geography and GIS, using mapping as a way of thinking about and addressing urban social inequalities.
+If you’re interested in working with me on these (or related) topics, please email me with your CV/resume, a brief statement describing your interests, and a sample of your written/cartographic work.

-__Current Students:__
+__Past Students:__

 Mustafa Monk
-M.S. student in Geoscience (Geography), 2018 - present
+M.S. in Geoscience (Geography), graduated 2020
-_Topic:_ Critical GIS analysis of governmental flood risk mapping in Houston, Texas
+_Thesis:_ Evaluating the unequal impacts of Hurricane Harvey: Critical GIS analysis in systems of governmental risk assessment and mitigation in Houston, Texas

 Hannah Mizell
-B.S. student in Geoscience (GIS and Environmental Geoscience), 2019 - present
+B.S. in Geoscience (GIS and Environmental Geoscience), graduated 2020
 _Topic:_ Post-disaster housing speculation in Houston, Texas

-Asger Ali
-Ph.D. student in Earth and Atmospheric Sciences, 2019 - present
-_Topic:_ Natural disasters and social inequality

-Nick Chastain
-M.S. student in Geoscience (Geospatial Sciences), 2020 - present
-_Topic:_ Transportation justice

-__Prospective Students:__

-I am always looking for bright, motivated students to work with me here at Mississippi State and help us to build our programs in human geography and GIS.
-If you’re interested in working with me on these (or related) topics, please email me with your CV/resume, a brief statement describing your interests, and a sample of your written/cartographic work.